neilgupta/researchexplained/README.md

 # Research Explained

+**We make beautiful summaries of the latest COVID-19 research studies.**

 https://researchexplained.org

 Research Explained aims to stop the spread of misinformation by empowering the general public to understand the latest scientific research without being a subject matter expert.
 Our focus is research related to COVID-19.